 Crush 2 cups of gingersnap cookies using a food processor or by simply putting them in a sealable baggy and using a meat tenderizer or a rolling pin to crush.
 The size you want is course crumbles.

-Add 2 Tbsp of sugar and 2 tsp of cinnamon to the crumbles and mix well.
+Add 2 tablespoon of sugar and 2 teaspoon of cinnamon to the crumbles and mix well.

 Melt the butter and pour over the crushed cookies.
 Stir to combine.
 If the mixture is too dry, add more melted butter.
 If it is too wet, add a few more crushed cookies.